 The Jaguar was built to supersede the RAF’s McDonnell Douglas Phantom FGR2.
 The French Army procured Jaguar to retire its obsolete fleet of Aeronavale’s Dassault Étendard IV.

-The Jaguars were retired by the French Army in July 2005 and by the RAF in April 2007.
-The aircraft are currently in service with IAF and RAFO.
+The Jaguars were retired by the French Army in July 2005, the RAF in April 2007, and the RAFO in 2014.
+The IAF currently has 118 aircraft in service.
 India is planning to supersede its Jaguars with the advanced medium combat aircraft (AMCA), which is currently under development.